Welcome to Glue.AI

 Open source software for social robots

-Glue.AI is an open source toolbox of software and specifications used to build social robotics systems.
+Glue.AI is an open source toolbox of software and specifications used to build social robotics systems, and other systems.

 You can use it to make engaging robot characters, running inside both actual robot hardware, and computer simulations.